 In 2010 at the inception of NAMA, private investors invested €51m in the parent company of the NAMA Group (National Asset Management Agency Investment DAC ('NAMAI')) with NAMA investing a further €49m.
-Under the Shareholders' agreement executed in 2010, the maximum return to be paid to the private investors by way of dividend was restricted to the 10 year Government Bond Yield applying at the date of the declaration of the dividend.
-To allow for the exit of the private investors, the shareholders agreement also included an option for NAMA to purchase the shareholding of the private investors in 2020 and the consideration for the exercise of the option was fixed at 110% of the Private Investor's share capital.
+To allow for the exit of the private investors, the shareholders agreement included an option for NAMA to purchase the shareholding of the private investors in 2020 and the consideration for the exercise of the option was fixed at 110% of the Private Investor's share capital.

 On 26 May 2020, NAMA exercised its option to purchase the private investors' 51% shareholding in NAMAI for €56.1m.
-This payment eliminates NAMA's final outstanding external obligation to its investors other than the State and increases the State's stake in the NAMA Group entities from 49% to 100% and facilitates the commencement of the transfer of NAMA's terminal surplus to the Exchequer.
+This payment eliminated NAMA's final outstanding external obligation to its investors other than the State and increases the State's stake in the NAMA Group entities from 49% to 100% and facilitated the commencement of the transfer of NAMA's terminal surplus to the Exchequer.